UditBhaskar19/ANCHOR_FREE_OBJECT_DETECTOR_FOR_CAMERA/README.md

 # Anchor Free Object Detection

 ## Introduction
-This project is about the development of a **2D object detection** model using PyTorch, aiming to provide a comprehensive guide for enthusiasts, researchers, and practitioners in the domain.
+This project is about the development of a **2D object detection** model using **PyTorch**, aiming to provide a comprehensive guide for enthusiasts, researchers, and practitioners in the domain.
-Here the object detection model is trained from scratch, incorporating a pre-trained backbone from the Imagenet dataset.
+Here the object detection model is trained from scratch, incorporating a **pre-trained backbone from the Imagenet dataset**.
 An easy to understand and extend codebase is developed in this project.
 The following are the key highlights:
    - Training a 2D object detection Model in PyTorch from scratch by utilizing Imagenet dataset pre-trained backbone from PyTorch.
    - Development of an easy to understand and well documented codebase.
    - Implementation of a method for tuning the detection threshold parameters.
    - Utilizing training samples from two publicly available datasets: KITTI and BDD,